zoffline/zwift-offline/README.md

 * Open http://localhost:8000/ and authorize.
 * Move the resulting ``strava_token.txt`` (saved in whatever directory you ran ``strava_auth.py`` in) into the ``storage/1`` directory.
 * If testing, ride at least 300 meters, shorter activities won't be uploaded.
+* Automatic screenshots upload is not possible, see [#28](https://github.com/zoffline/zwift-offline/issues/28) for details.

 </details>